IMC-UAS-Krems/2024-DBST2UE-Public/README.md

 ### Task 2.
 Transaction

-A schedule is defined as an ordering of operations that belong to different transactions.
+A schedule is an ordering of operations belonging to different transactions.

 A schedule is **serializable** if it is equivalent to a **serial** schedule, which executes all the operations comprising a query before executing the operations that belong to the next query.